High-Fiber Avocado Toast for First Trimester Morning Sickness

 A squeeze of lemon brightened everything up, while the feta and pistachios made it feel less like survival food and more like a small act of care.
 It became my go-to when even the thought of cooking felt overwhelming.

-Prep Time: 5 minutes / Cook Time: 5 minutes / Total Time: 10 minutes / Yields: 1 serving
+Prep Time: 5 minutes / Total Time: 5 minutes / Yields: 1 serving

 For the toast: